Backpacking Kazakhstan: the ultimate travel guide

 For example, there are the beautiful Altay mountains in the east.
 The underground mosques of Mangystau in the west.
 Central Kazakhstan offers a glimpse into the Aral sea disaster and Baikonur.
 Unfortunately these are really off the beaten path destinations.
 Still, if you are an adventurous backpacker getting to these remote regions is part of the fun.

 Also keep in mind that for each city there are a number of exciting trips you can make.
 Nursultan (Astana), Shymkent and Almaty are surrounded by beautiful mountains and national parks.
-Mentioning all of them would be impossible, but if you are interested I would recommend my posts on each of these cities.
+Mentioning all of them would be impossible.
+However, if you want more inspiration I would recommend my posts on each of these cities.
+You can also check my post about planning your Kazakhstan itinerary with examples for 2 to 3 week trips.

 Kazakhstan’s quirky capital is high on odd and strange tourist attractions that make it one of the most weirdest and futuristic cities in Asia.
 Nur-sultan is a great introduction to Kazakhstan, not because it is very representative for the rest of the country, but because it gives you a better understanding of its politics.

-The city is the mastermind of former president Nursultan Nazarbayev who moved the capital to Astana in 1997.
-Most of what you see is a show off capital paid by the vast oil and gas reserves in the country.
-When Nazarbayev resigned in March 2019 the capital was renamed into his first name.
+The city is the mastermind of former president Nursultan Nazarbayev.
+He founded the city in 1997 and used it to show off the wealth that came from the vast oil and gas reserves in the country.
+When Nazarbayev resigned in 2019 the capital was renamed into his first name.

 Things to do: Biggest mosques in central Asia, The Khan Shatyr, Bayterek and other futuristic architecture